gio8tisu/GAN-PoC/README.md

 Throgh this experiment I pretend to show how a naive aproach to mimic a normal distribution fails, while on the other hand, an adversatial training succeeds.

-This is a useless experiment ment to ilustrate the adversarial training set-up where I try to train a fully connected neural network (NN) to transform samples drawn from a uniform distribution into "realistic" samples from a normal distribution.
+This is a (useless) proof of concept experiment ment to ilustrate the adversarial training set-up where I try to train a fully connected neural network (NN) to transform samples drawn from a uniform distribution into "realistic" samples from a normal distribution.
 The generator network is the same for the naive approach and the adversarial one.